-8.17 Miscellaneous Provisions
+Section 8.18 Miscellaneous Provisions

-- (a) No Employee, Consultant, Outside Director, or other person shall have any claim or right to be granted an Incentive Award under the Plan.
-Neither the Plan, nor any action taken hereunder, shall be construed as giving any Employee, Consultant, or Outside Director any right to be retained in the Employment or other service of the Company or any Parent or Subsidiary. - (b) The expenses of the Plan shall be borne by the Company. - (c) By accepting any Incentive Award, each Grantee and each Person claiming by or through Grantee shall be deemed to have indicated his complete acceptance of all the terms and conditions of the Plan and the Incentive Agreement. - (d) The proceeds received from the sale of Common Stock pursuant to the Plan shall be used for general corporate purposes of the Company.
+- (i) No Employee, Consultant, Outside Director, or other person shall have any claim or right to be granted an Incentive Award under the Plan.
+Neither the Plan, nor any action taken hereunder, shall be construed as giving any Employee, Consultant, or Outside Director any right to be retained in the Employment or other service of the Company or any Parent or Subsidiary. - (ii) The expenses of the Plan shall be borne by the Company. - (iii) By accepting any Incentive Award, each Grantee and each Person claiming by or through Grantee shall be deemed to have indicated his complete acceptance of all the terms and conditions of the Plan and the Incentive Agreement. - (iv) The proceeds received from the sale of Common Stock pursuant to the Plan shall be used for general corporate purposes of the Company.

-8.18 Severability
+Section 8.19 Severability